Bad Science or Bad Journalism? Top Experts Come Together to Address Nutrition Myths

 The Seven Countries Study was the world’s first multi-country epidemiological study and was also among the first to examine the relationship between diet, lifestyle, risk factors, coronary heart disease, and stroke.

 Ancel Keys and his research team collaborated with other scientists in 16 communities around the globe, recording diets, cholesterol, blood pressure, weight, and other stats.
 Field surveys began in 1957 in the United States, Italy, Greece, Yugoslavia, Finland (Netherlands), and Japan.
-Repeat surveys were made at 5 and 10 year anniversaries.
-Three book-length study analyses were published in 1967, 1970 and 1980, along with dozens of other joint publications and articles.
+Repeat surveys were made at five- and 10-year anniversaries.
+Three book-length study analyses were published in 1967, 1970, and 1980, along with dozens of other joint publications and articles.